intjelic/python-sfml/doc/sphinx/source/gettingstarted.rst

 Tricks
 ------
-Once you know well pySFML2 well you may be interested in knowing some tricks.
+Once you know pySFML2 well you may be interested in knowing some tricks.

 Unpacking